The highlights

-- Calculating your net worth is one simple way to measure progress toward your financial goals—and to build confidence along the way.
+- Calculating your net worth can be part of your check-in to measure progress toward your financial goals—and to build confidence along the way.

 Ask yourself these 5 questions during a financial check-in.

-4. Are you properly insured?
-Health, home, and auto are the most common types of insurance you may need.
-Whether you need additional insurance depends on your particular situation.
-Consider meeting with a qualified insurance agent to review your coverage and make sure you’re not underinsured—or over-insured and paying for more than you need.
+Having proper insurance can help provide financial protection in case of events like accidents, injuries, illnesses, or natural disasters.
+Health, home or renters, and auto are the most common types of insurance you may need.
+Whether you need additional insurance, such as life or disability, depends on your particular situation.
+Consider meeting with a qualified insurance agent to review your coverage and make sure you’re not underinsured or over-insured and paying for more than you need.

 Create a financial checklist.